wp-plugins/rssphoto/readme.txt

 Here's a quick description of the settings:

    1. Title: text that appears over the image in the sidebar.
+   2. Output: images will load as a slideshow or can be displayed statically
-   2. URL: address of the RSS or Atom feed.
+   3. URL: address of the RSS or Atom feed.
-   3. Feed Item Selection: RSSPhoto will choose a random feed item, or the most recent feed item
+   4. Item Selection: RSSPhoto will choose a random feed item, or the most recent feed item
-   4. Number of Items to Display: how many feed items to pull images from
+   5. # Items: choose how many feed items to display
-   5. Pull images from: some feeds have thumbnail previews in the item description rather than the item content.
-   6. Minimum Size (px): images whose width or height is smaller than this value will not be displayed
+   6. # Images per Item: how many images embedded in each feed item to display
    7. Image selection: the script can randomly select images or just display the first image in the feed item
-   8. Number of Images to Display: how many images to pull from each feed item
-   9. Fixed dimension: select whether the width, height, or longest side should be fixed.
+   8. Fixed dimension: select whether the width, height, or longest side should be fixed.
-   10. Size (px): size in pixels of the width, height, or longest side (previously selected).
+   9. Size (px): size in pixels of the width, height, or longest side (previously selected).

 == Frequently Asked Questions ==

 = How do I change the title, feed URL, or dimensions? =

 After your widget appears in the sidebar, go to the 'Widgets' section under the 'Appearance' menu in Wordpress and open the settings for the widget (click the down arrow in the widget titlebar and the form will appear).
 Modify the fields as needed and click save.

 = I'm getting an error about the SimplePie class not being found.
 What's wrong? =